Emmanuel Macron: Foreign policy and national defence

 During the prelude to the 2022 Russian invasion of Ukraine, Macron spoke face-to-face and on the phone to Russian President Vladimir Putin.
 During Macron's campaign for the re-election, nearly two months after the Russian invasion began, Macron called on European leaders to maintain dialogue with Putin.

+During his 2026 address to the UN General Assembly, Macron claimed that Hamas was 'never active' in the West Bank.
+This caused uproar in Israel because the statements are factually inaccurate.